MystenLabs/sui/external-crates/move/crates/move-analyzer/editors/code/README.md

 4. Open any file that ends in `.move`.

-Installation of the extension will also install a platform-specific pre-built move-analyzer binary in the `~/.sui/bin` directory.
+Installation of the extension will also install a platform-specific pre-built move-analyzer binary in the `~/.sui/bin` directory, overwriting the existing binary if it already exists.
 The move-analyzer binary is responsible for the advanced features of this VSCode extension (e.g., go to definition, type on hover).
-Please see the [Troubleshooting][#troubleshooting] section for situations when the pre-built move-analyzer binary is not available for your platform.
+Please see the [Troubleshooting][#troubleshooting] section for situations when the pre-built move-analyzer binary is not available for your platform or if you want to use move-analyzer binary stored in a different location.

 # Troubleshooting